caofanCPU/D8gerAutoCode/README.md

 ### Original design intention
 - Remove the fixed duplication coding for improving efficiency in development
 - Provide available code templates that can be used without modification
-- After the code is automatically generated, you just need `cmd`+`C` | `V` for moving these files to related directory in the project and importing package
+- Support code directory configuration, only by self-guided package intelligent programming can be done in one-click
 - Support user-defined configuration, you can specify which file to be generated

 ### Features